yuriy-chumak/ol/en.md

 ### Project news

+* Thr 22 Jun 2017
+  * started process of integration in OL inrational (inexact) numbers.

+* Fri 12 Jun 2017
+  * started new project with based on OL backend, this will help me improve the ol vm and libraries, but i'll spent less time to the ol. but will see)

+* Fri 12 Jun 2017
+  * fixed function (read)

+* Thr 11 Jun 2017
+  * now sqlite can print error text

+* Wed 10 Jun 2017
+  * now http parser can parse vectors in query line
+  * added null setter to the sqlite

+* Tue 9 Jun 2017
+  * more error codes in sqlite
+  * new json printer
+  * into sqlite library added complex function sqlite:query from test project, will see

+* Mon 8 Jun 2017
+  * added constraints support into sqlite library

+* Sat 6 Jun 2017
+  * new syscall "unlink", now ol can remove files

+* Tue 2 Jun 2017
+  * changed http parser, now it can parse command line and create hash-table with pair key-value
+  * fix for syscall "sendfile", now sendfile works proper
+  * new function yield

+* Wed 31 May 2017
+  * vm unit-tests enabled, added to common automation testing place

+* Fri 26 May 2017
+  * common project cleanup, disabled and invalid tests moved to "disabled" folder, etc.

+* Wed 24 May 2017
+  * create vm codes table

+* Tue 23 May 2017
+  * talkback interface moved to "extensions" folder
+  * cleanup of callback support code
+  * fixed ticket "OLVM doesn't close file descriptors after error" (talkback related)

+* Mon 22 May 2017
+  * added unit-tests (stubs) to virtual machine

 * Thr 27 Apr 2017
   * in talkback sample added sending to OL and receiving from the byte buffer